- Ear, Nose & Throat

 Dr. Steiner also practices at the Indiana University Student Health Center, where he takes pride in ensuring that injured students get appropriate care, whether here in Bloomington or back in the student’s hometown.

 Dr. Steiner is a member of the American Academy of Orthopedic Surgeons and the American Orthopedic Society for Sports Medicine.
 He also serves as a district representative for the Indiana State Medical Association’s Commission for Sports Medicine and is Director of Sports Medicine for the IU Health Rehabilitation and Sports Medicine Center in Bloomington.
-He currently serves as the Chief of Orthopedics for IU Health Bloomington Hospital.

 Dr. Steiner has published original research articles in The American Journal of Sports Medicine and The Journal of Knee Surgery.
 In addition, he contributed two chapters to DeLee and Drez’s Orthopedic Sports Medicine, a widely known international textbook on sports medicine.